RL10N/poio/cran-comments.md

 ## Release Summary

-This release reworks the PO class to be based upon R6, and provides some minor feature enhancements and bug fixes.
+This release has a single new feature, allowing users to override metadata in fix_metadata().

 ## Test Environments